jshsmth/employee-poll-app/README.md

 ## Description of app

 Employee polls app created for the assessment state of the react nano course by Udacity.
+The purpose of this app is to determine using redux state management to hold information.